 4) Always Avoid SOQL Queries and DML statements inside FOR Loops

-Since apex is running under Multitenent architecture it stricly enforces some time limits. if we use soql inside for loop, that may causes to hit governor Limits.
+This is one of the salesforce apex best practices.
+Since apex is running under Multi-tenant architecture it strictly enforces some governor limits to control wastage of resource utilization. if we use soql inside for loop, that may causes to hit governor Limits.

 If we write SOQL query inside for loop that iterates across all object records.
 Soql query will be executed for each record.
 An individual Apex request works 100 SOQL queries before exceeding that governor limit.
 So if the trigger is invoked by a batch of more than 100 records, the governor limit will throw a runtime exception.

 Total number of SOQL queries issued for a single Apex transaction- 100

 5) Using Collections, Streamlining Queries, and Efficient For Loops to avoid governors.

 It is important to use Apex Collections(LIST, SET,MAP) to efficiently query data and store the data in memory.
 As a good developer you should learn effective usage of Map.

 The total number of records that can be returned by SOQL queries in a request is 50,000.
 If returning a large set of queries causes you to exceed your heap limit, then Use SOQL with proper filter conditions(Where conditions) , to avoid 50001 limit error.

 @Future is used to run processes in a separate thread, at a later time when system resources become available. @Future have Future methods that will runs asynchronously.